 '''

-Science Template Execution Sequence:

 If SEQ.NESTING is FPJME then

 For each science filter

 Select science filter

 Determine telescope focus for science filter.

 For each pawprint

 If SEQ.REF.FILE(pawprint) is not a blank or null string then

 If SEQ.REF.FILE(pawprint) file exists then

 Define new guide star setup parameters from

 SEQ.REF.FILE(pawprint).

 Else

 Issue warning and define new guide star setup

 parameters to select stars on the fly from

 online cataloger.

 Endif

 Else

 (Keep previously defined stars).

 Endif

 For each jitter offset

 For each microstep offset.

 Convert (X,Y,ROT) offset into (ALPA,DELTA,ROT) offset

 Offset telescope to pawprint, jitter and microstep offset

 If new guide stars are available then

 If TEL.AG.START is TRUE then

-If AG.
-CONFIRM is TRUE then
+If AG.CONFIRM is TRUE then

 Prompt operator to confirm autoguiding.

 End if

 Wait for autoguiding to start

 End if

 If TEL.AO.START is TRUE and AO.PRIORITY > 0 then

 Wait for active optics to start

 End if

 Endif

 Get WCS information from TCS.

 Calculate dwell time (NEXPO DIT NDIT) and inform TCS.

 For each exposure

 Define header parameters:

 TILE_ID, TILE_I, TILENUM

 NJITTER, JITTRNUM, JITTR_ID, JITTER_I, JITTER_X, JITTER_Y,

 NUSTEP, USTEPNUM, USTEP_ID, USTEP_I, USTEP_X, USTEP_Y

 Set WCS parameters.

+Make exposure

 '''

-'''

-Make exposure

-Next exposure

-Next microstep

-Next jitter

-Next pawprint

-Next science filter

-Else if SEQ.NESTING is PFJME then

-...

-Else if SEQ.NESTING is FJPME then

-...

-Else if SEQ.NESTING is FJPME then
+Next exposure Next microstep Next jitter Next pawprint Next science filter Else if SEQ.NESTING is PFJME then ...
+Else if SEQ.NESTING is FJPME then ...

-...

 End if

-'''

-Number of exposures taken with a science observation template : For N filters in the list, 6 pawprints taken within the tile6 template, 5 jitter positions of the jitter5x pattern, and 2 microstep exposures, one would obtain $N\times6\times5\times2=N\times60$ exposures (written on the disk in 60 different fits files).
+Number of exposures taken with a science observation template : For N filters in the list, 6 pawprints taken within the tile6 template, 5 jitter positions of the jitter5x pattern, and 2 microstep exposures, one would obtain $N \times 6 \times 5 \times 2 = N \times 60$ exposures (written on the disk in 60 different fits files).
 Each exposure is the sum - not the average, as is the case with most other ESO IR instruments - of NDIT individual detector integrations of DIT seconds.